tmeadon/meadon.me/blog/content/posts/hosting-this-site.md

 ![Hugo container](/images/hugo-dev-container_0.gif)

-After the container image downloaded and spun up, VS Code presented me with my new project directory, a `zsh` shell to play with and a couple of files in a new directory called `.devcontainer`.
+After the container image downloaded and span up VS Code presented me with my new project directory, a `zsh` shell to play with and a couple of files in a new directory called `.devcontainer`.
 As a quick test to see that what I was presented with is what I was expecting I ran `hugo version` which returned `Hugo Static Site Generator v0.75.1...`.
 Great, time to get cracking.

 First, I created a new Hugo 'site':